Technical SEOJanuary 16, 202614 min read

 To measure the impact of entity graph building on AI citations:

-• Entity coverage analysis: Track entity count and diversity across content using Entity Graph Builder
+• Entity coverage analysis: Track entity count and diversity across content using Entity Graph Builder.
+Monitor entity density, relationship mapping, and identify coverage gaps.

 • Citation tracking: Monitor citation rates before and after entity graph improvements